 This last section is especially helpful.
 Given DeRouchie’s work on understanding the Old Testament, his guidance here is consistently insightful and practical.

-Zephaniah 3:11–20
+Example: Zephaniah 3:11–20

 Alongside careful attention to words and phrases, he highlights several rhetorical features: